PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 bounded semantic families rather than migrating all model-specific final repairs at once, and preserve invoked-only semantics.
 Never create, update, or reopen a pull request.

+## Primary final layout-refresh reconciliation characterization

+The primary inventory found 20 remaining unconsumed static-shape-only results.
+The first selected family is deliberately limited to the three final ConvInteger, InstanceNorm, and broadcast reconciliations because each is immediately followed by its already-characterized topology/layout refresh.

+The new contract fixes the three zero defaults, target order, mutation guards, `model_ir` argument, `include_mutation_count=True`, successor refresh order, and absence of consumers.
+Its strict expected failure requires stable `shape_reconciliation.primary.final_*` phase records without changing the existing refresh records.

+Validation completed sequentially under core-only `uv`: the dedicated test is `1 passed, 1 xfailed in 0.16s`, and targeted Ruff, bytecode compilation, and whitespace checks pass.
+No production source changed.

+Commit and push this characterization, then migrate only these three guarded assignments and remove only their zero defaults.
+Update the topology/layout predecessor contract and bounded-store inventory, run focused and architecture gates, document, commit, and push.
+Never create, update, or reopen a pull request.